'Be anxious for nothing..." ~Philippians 4:6

 Keep working.

-Don't allow anyone's insecurity, or fear of losing their foothold on a situation to negatively impact your disposition.
+Don't allow anyone's insecurity, or fear of losing their foothold on a situation negatively impact your disposition, or work ethic.

 A know-it-all cannot stand to see competence displayed by those to whom he or she feels superior, and will always attempt to instill suspicion or doubt concerning the actions, decisions, and methods of others.